microbiome/OMA/README.md

 Nix packages to avoid long waiting times associated with source-code compiling.
 We have built all packages required to run OMA on [Cachix](https://app.cachix.org/cache/oma).
 To take advantage of the cache:

-1. Install Cachix `nix-env -iA cachix -f https://cachix.org/api/v1/install`
+1. Install Cachix `nix profile install nixpkgs#cachix`
 2. Use OMA cache `cachix use oma`
 3. Follow the instructions